arianaerix1234-create/H2know/README.md

 ##  Mobile Application (FlutterFlow)

-The complete mobile application project, built using FlutterFlow low-code, can be viewed and cloned from the following link:
+The complete mobile application project, built using FlutterFlow low-code, can be viewed from the following link:
 🔗 [Open H2Know on FlutterFlow](https://h2-know-wyot4s.flutterflow.app)